Golden parachutes under the threat of accidents: On the face-lifted utility

 It is now fundamental to distinguish between two distinct cases, depending on $\gamma\delta \leq 1$ or $\gamma\delta > 1$.
 Specifically, when $\gamma\delta \leq 1$, the problem \eqref{eq:FbarEquation} degenerates, leading to the face-lifted utility $\bar{F}$ coinciding with the function $F$ up to the point $\hat{y}$, after which $\bar{F}$ remains constant at the value of $-m$.
-Conversely, if $\delta < 1$ and $\gamma\delta > 1$, we will show that the two aforementioned functions coincide up to some point within the interval $(\hat{y},\bar{y})$.
-Beyond this point, referred to as $\tilde{y}$ in \Cref{lemma:existenceOfyTilde}, $\bar{F}$ takes the form of an affine transformation of the face-lifted reward introduced in \cite[Proposition 2.1]{possamai2020there}, which we denote as $w_{0}$ and which is given by
+Conversely, if $\delta < 1$ and $\gamma\delta > 1$, we show that the two aforementioned functions coincide up to the point $\hat{y}$ within the interval $(\hat{y},\bar{y})$ introduced in \eqref{eq:yTilde}.
+Beyond this point, $\bar{F}$ adopts the form of an affine transformation of the face-lifted reward without jumps $w_{0}$ recalled in \eqref{align:w0nojumps}.

-Furthermore, \cite[Proposition 2.1]{possamai2020there} proves that $w_0$ is twice-continuously differentiable, decreasing with $w_0^\prime(0) = 0$, and Consequently, we deduce that both the function $w_0$ and its first derivative $w_0^\prime$ are negative on the interval $(0,\infty)$.

 \begin{lemma} Let $\delta<1$ and $\gamma\delta >1$.
 There exists a unique $\tilde{y} \in (\hat{y},\bar{y})$ that satisfies $F(\tilde{y}) = w_0(\tilde{y}) - m$. \end{lemma} \begin{proof} We show that the function $\chi(y) \coloneqq F(y) - w_0(y) + m$, for $y \geq 0$, has a unique zero on the interval $(\hat{y},\bar{y})$.
 To achieve this, we assert that $\chi$ is decreasing on $(0,\infty)$; however, the proof is postponed to the end for the sake of clarity.
 As a result, the statement follows directly because $\chi(\hat{y})> 0$ and $\chi(\bar{y}) < 0$.
 The former inequality arises from the definition of the point $\hat{y}$ in \eqref{eq:yHat}, given that $\chi(\hat{y}) = F(\hat{y}) - w_0(\hat{y}) + m = - w_0(\hat{y}) > 0$.
 To prove that $\chi(\bar{y}) < 0$, we first observe that the definition of the point $\bar{y}$ stated in \eqref{eq:ybar} and the \Cref{eq:eqw0NoJumps} satisfied by $w_0$ lead to the following: